Baquara/javaInterviewQuestions/README.md

 what is different among private, public and protect?

 what is synchronized in Java?

+Synchronization in java is the capability to control the access of multiple threads to any shared resource.
+In the Multithreading concept, multiple threads try to access the shared resources at a time to produce inconsistent results.
+The synchronization is necessary for reliable communication between threads

 What's the different between Object and Class?

 What is the difference between errors and exceptions?

 What is the difference between HashMap and HashTable?

+One of the major differences between HashMap and Hashtable is that HashMap is non-synchronized whereas Hashtable is synchronized, which means Hashtable is thread-safe and can be shared between multiple threads but HashMap can not be shared between multiple threads without proper synchronization.
+HashMap allows one null key and multiple null values whereas Hashtable doesn't allow any null key or value.
+HashMap is generally preferred over HashTable if thread synchronization is not needed

 Can you discribe collections in Java?